wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 `dictSdsDestructor()` (file `server.c`), which simply deallocates the key string object by calling `sdsfree()` (file `sds.c`).

+### The Simple Dynamic String (SDS) Library

+Redis encapsulates strings and binary data into a data type called the `sds` type. `sds` is an efficient and compact library for representing strings and arbitrary binary data.
+The implementation is in `sds.h` and `sds.c`.

+The `sds` type objects are referred to using the type name `sds`, which, surprisingly, is typedef'ed as `char *`.
+An `sds` type pointer, therefore, points to the beginning of the null-terminated string.
+However, compared with the standard C language strings, the `sds` object also has a header that is located *before* the `sds` pointer.
+The header stores the length and the allocated buffer size of the string and can be accessed by moving the pointer *forward*.

 ### Disabling Persistence

 Redis has two independent persistence mechanisms: RDB and AOF.
 RDB uses copy-on-write (implemented in the OS kernel